purplesyringa/site/blog/division-is-hard-but-it-does-not-have-to-be/index.md

 Developers don't usually divide numbers all the time, but hashmaps often need to compute [remainders](https://en.wikipedia.org/wiki/Remainder) modulo a prime.
 Hashmaps are really common, so fast division is useful.

-For instance, rolling hashes often need to compute `u128 % u64` for a fixed divisor.
+For instance, rolling hashes might compute `u128 % u64` with a fixed divisor.
 Compilers just drop the ball here:

 ```rust
 fn modulo(n: u128) -> u64 {